aoterodelaroza/aoterodelaroza.github.io/_critic2/manual/08_cpsearch.md

 the same CP in the non-equivalent CP list (ncp), the type of CP, the position in crystallographic coordinates, and the symmetry operation that transforms the CP from the non-equivalent CP list into the listed CP.
-'Op.' corresponds to one of the symmetry operations listed in the output and "lvec+cvec" is a translation.
-Application of the operation 'op.' to the non-equivalent CP followed by the translation recovers the position of the CP in the complete list.
-The CPs that are at exactly the same position as the corresponding CPs in the non-equivalent list are listed first and marked with an 'x'.
+"Op." corresponds to one of the symmetry operations listed in the output and "lvec+cvec" is a translation.
+Application of the operation "op." to the non-equivalent CP followed by the translation recovers the position of the CP in the complete list.
+The CPs that are at exactly the same position as the corresponding CPs in the non-equivalent list are listed first and marked with an "x".
 Note that for these, the operation is always 1 (the identity) and the translation vector is always a lattice translation.